pantheon-systems/documentation/source/content/guides/platform-considerations/04-files-directories.md

 anchorid: files-directories
 ---

+This section provides information on files, including uploads and exports, and directories on the Pantheon platform.

 ## Batch Uploads

 The [max execution time](/timeouts/#user-configurable-timeouts) for PHP scripts on the platform is 120 seconds.
 Batch uploads, like one might see importing products with [WooCommerce](https://wordpress.org/plugins/woocommerce) can encounter this limit.

-In this or similar instances, consider performing larger operations locally, then importing the code, files, and database back up to the platform.
+In this or similar instances, consider performing larger operations locally, then importing the code, files, and database to the Pantheon platform.

 ## Batched Data Export to File

-In Test and Live environments on plans with multiple application containers, it is difficult to batch export data to a file.
+It is difficult to batch export data to a file in Test and Live environments on plans with multiple application containers.
 Many contrib plugins and modules are not designed to support multiple application containers.
 It might be possible to get data export working, but that may require additional effort and custom code.

-Often, modules and plugins do this type of batch export by continuously appending data to the same file in each request in the batch process.
+Modules and plugins often do this type of batch export by continuously appending data to the same file in each request in the batch process.
 With multiple application containers, the result is that several containers will attempt to add data to the same file at once, while simultaneously syncing their own version of the updated file to other appservers and receiving updates from other application containers.
 The exported data will likely be incomplete.

 A non-batched export of a dataset small enough to complete within the set timeout for web requests will likely work.